amarachigoodness74/portfolio/posts/token-vs-session-based-authentication.md

 ### Drawbacks

-- **Token Revocation:** Once issued, it’s difficult to invalidate a token until it expires unless you implement additional mechanisms like a token blacklist.
+- **Token Revocation:** Once issued, it is difficult to invalidate a token until it expires unless you implement additional mechanisms like a token blacklist.
 - **Security Risks:** Improper storage of tokens on the client side can expose them to attacks like XSS (Cross-Site Scripting).

 ---